hrldcpr/emoji-griddle/README.md

 - make a new github repo (since we don't want to maintain history since the files are huge)
 - push
 - enable github pages
-- update the references to `emoji-griddle-data-X/` in index.html and index.js
+- update the references to `emoji-griddle-data-<N>/` in index.html and index.js
+- once things have settled (maybe wait at least a day, for caches to busy), can delete previous data repo